Skip to Content

 The German influence is everywhere in this city.

-Start out by visiting Fredericksburg’s Pioneer Museum to see how the first German settlers lived.
-Here you can tour homes and see the artifacts from this era.
+Start by visiting Fredericksburg’s Pioneer Museum to learn how the first German settlers lived.
+Here, you can tour homes and see artifacts from this era.

-While here you can also drink some German beer and wine and eat some delicious German food.
+You can also drink German beer and wine and eat delicious German food here.

 Castroville

-A visit to Castroville, Texas will have you thinking you have been transported to a small town in the French countryside.
+A visit to Castroville, Texas, will make you think you have been transported to a small town in the French countryside.

 The half-timbered Steinbach Haus is the perfect place to start your journey.